bean-frog/stupid-trivia/README.md

 # stupid-trivia
-trivia but most of the answers are stupid
+trivia but most of the answers are stupid <br>
+inspired by Magic The Noah's videos on youtube